SiddhantSathe/Portfolio_website/README.md

 # Siddhant Sathe - Personal Portfolio Website

-This repository contains the code for a personal portfolio website for Siddhant Sathe, a second-year engineering student and a junior member at the VESLang Circle.
+This repository contains the code for a personal portfolio website for Siddhant Sathe, a third-year engineering student and a senior member at the VESLang Circle.
 The website showcases Siddhant's academic projects, interests, skills, and contact information.

 ## Table of Contents